Romuald Wadagni: Minister in Talon governments (2016–2026)

-In April 2024, Standard & Poor's upgraded Benin's credit rating from “B+” to “BB−”, maintaining a stable outlook.
+In April 2024, Standard & Poor's upgraded Benin's credit rating from "B+" to "BB−", maintaining a stable outlook.
 This upgrade is attributed to the country's robust economic and fiscal performance.
-This is one of the highest ratings awarded to a sub-Saharan African country, after Botswana, Mauritius and Ivory Coast.
-For its part, Fitch Ratings confirmed Benin's credit rating at “B+”, with a stable outlook.
+This is one of the highest ratings awarded to a sub-Saharan African country, after Botswana, Mauritius and the Ivory Coast.
+For its part, Fitch Ratings confirmed Benin's credit rating at "B+", with a stable outlook.
 The agency recognizes Benin's robust economic reforms and proactive debt management.
 Moody's forecasts sustained economic growth, anticipating favorable fiscal consolidation and a reduction in the budget deficit to 2.9% of GDP by 2025.

-In May 2024, the 2023 Open Budget Survey (EBO) ranked Benin first among French-speaking countries for budget transparency, with a score of 79 out of 100, a score that doubled between 2017 and 2023 under Wadagni's ministry.This puts Benin in second place in the continental ranking, surpassed only by South Africa.

-In November 2024, at COP 29 in Baku, Romuald Wadagni presented an “innovative” financing plan to combat global warming, with the support of international financial institutions.The plan includes the creation of a climate finance unit and the use of mechanisms such as carbon credits and green bonds.
+In May 2024, the 2023 Open Budget Survey (EBO) ranked Benin first among French-speaking countries for budget transparency, with a score of 79 out of 100, a score that doubled between 2017 and 2023 under Wadagni's ministry.
+This puts Benin in second place in the continental ranking, surpassed only by South Africa.
+In November 2024, at COP 29 in Baku, Wadagni presented an "innovative" financing plan to combat global warming, with the support of international financial institutions.
+The plan includes the creation of a climate finance unit and the use of mechanisms such as carbon credits and green bonds.

-In January 2025, Benin issued $500 million in international bonds.Thanks to strong demand ($3.5 billion), it raises at a rate of 8.625%, below the initial range of 9.25%~9.375%.
+In January 2025, Benin issued $500 million in international bonds.
+Thanks to strong demand ($3.5 billion), it raises at a rate of 8.625%, below the initial range of 9.25%~9.375%.
 At the same time, it obtained a 500 million loan from Deutsche Bank, enabling it to buy back Eurobond 2032 and thus improve the terms of its public debt.
 At the beginning of 2025, while many were hoping that he would apply for the presidency of the African Development Bank, he was not among the candidates registered at the time of the closing of registrations.

+Presidency (2026–present)

+In September 2025, Wadagni was nominated by the ruling coalition as a candidate in the 2026 Beninese presidential election.
+Incumbent President Patrice Talon announced he would not run for a third term, paving the way for Wadagni's victory.
+On April 12, 2026, Wadagni, alongside running mate Mariam Chabi Talata, won the election with four million votes, approximately 94% of those cast.

+Wadagni is sworn in as President of Benin for a seven-year term on 24 May 2026.
+He visited Nigeria as part of his first overseas visit as president on 1 June 2026.